 Why Jesus was a Hebrew-speaker Hebrew, and not only Aramaic, was a spoken language at the time of Jesus, but PM Netanyahu’s exchange with the pope wasn’t only academic: It’s a debate with a clear religious and cultural subtext.
 By Randall Buth | Jun.
 2, 2014 | 10:28 AM (HAARETZ)

-Around the turn of the millennium, I received an email from a party looking to create a film script about … Continue reading
+Around the turn of the millennium, I received an email from a party looking to … Continue reading

 In the wake of the ‘writing on the wall’ at the congregational home of Yeshua’s Inheritance Congregation, Donna Diorio, of IsraelPrayer, has written an update article wrapping up some recent events from a perspective of watching developments over many years:

 For readers unacquainted with the lawsuit referenced by Donna, you can read our update reports on them beginning with this post from 2007:

 According to “official” sources, the denial of visa entries for Arabic Christians planning on attending the ‘At The Crossroads’ conference in Jerusalem earlier this month was due to a “policy of misunderstanding”.